top of page

 • I am not a full-time student/enrolled in a degree program.

-• I have resided in the Providence area of the state of Rhode Island since at least October 2021 and will be a resident upon receipt of grant funding.
+• I have resided in the Providence area of the state of Rhode Island for at least one year prior to the latest Project Grant deadline and will be a resident upon receipt of grant funding.

 Project - Eligibility